Log in

 Use of donor funds

-Donor support will be vital across the entire lifespan of EBRD’s response to the war on Ukraine.
+Donor support is vital across the entire lifespan of EBRD’s response to the war on Ukraine.
 The EBRD has managed to leverage existing donor funds and platforms, while creating new innovative structures to channel support to Ukraine.

 Since 2022, the Bank has reached a significant milestone in its fundraising efforts by mobilising over €2.5 billion of concessional resources committed by a wide range of donors for the Resilience Package to support Ukraine.
 Various financial instruments, including co-investment products such as funded guarantees and capex grants, unfunded guarantees as well as technical cooperation grants for policy and expertise, have been used across several sectors to help protect Ukraine’s economy.